pedramnj/A14K8s/README.md

 ## 📋 Overview

 AI4K8s is a cutting-edge AI-powered Kubernetes management platform that combines real-time monitoring, predictive analytics, and intelligent chat capabilities.
-The platform enables users to interact with Kubernetes clusters using natural language through an advanced AI interface powered by Anthropic Claude, featuring a modern dark/light theme interface.
+The platform enables users to interact with Kubernetes clusters using natural language through an advanced AI interface powered by Groq LLM (free tier), featuring a modern dark/light theme interface.

 ## ✨ Key Features